Tech-Matrix/Getting-Started/README.md

    #### 4. Add the necessary details

    Woohoo!
 You're almost there!
 Open the `contributors-list.md` file and add your name and a little about yourself ! <br />

+   #### 5. Commit your changes

-   If you go to the project directory and execute the command `git status`, you'll see there are changes. <br />
+   If you go to the project directory and execute the command `git status` in the terminal, you'll see there are changes. <br />
    Add the changed files to the branch you just created using the `git add` command: <br />
    ```
    git add contributors-list.md